OpenMPDK/dss-sdk/README_INSTALL.txt

  1. export LD_LIBRARY_PATH=~/nkv-sdk/lib
  2. vim ../conf/nkv_config.json
  3. nkv_config.json is the config file for NKV.
-It has broadly 3 section for now, global, "nkv_mounts" and "subsystem_maps".
+It has broadly 2 sections for now, global, "nkv_local_mounts" .
-    Config file is mostly designed for remote NVMEoF targets and thus the term subsystem,nqn etc. NKV api doc has the detailed explanation of all the fields.
-For local KV devices user only needs to change the "mount_point" field under "nkv_mounts".
+    NKV api doc has the detailed explanation of all the fields.
+For local KV devices user only needs to change the "mount_point" field under "nkv_local_mounts" to run with defaults.
     Provide the dev path (/dev/mvme*) from nvme list command like we use for running "sample_code_sync" above.
-    Example config file has four mount points defined and thus four dev path, "/dev/nvme14n1" .. "/dev/nvme17n1" Other fields under "nkv_mounts" need not be changed for local devices.
-If we need to add more devices, we need to add new section under 'subsystem_transport' and new section with same ip/port/nqn under 'nkv_mounts'.
+    Example config file has four mount points defined and thus four dev path, "/dev/nvme14n1" .. "/dev/nvme17n1" If we need to add/remove devices, we need to add/remove section under 'nkv_local_mounts'.

  4. Create log folder "/var/log/dragonfly/" if doesn't exists.
 This is default log location.
 Default log level is WARN.
     Log config options can be changed from bin/smglogger.properties.